The following steps will guide you through the process of applying for admission to Edgecombe Community College.

 Apply to ECC

 - Application for Admission: Submit an official ECC Application for Admission by applying online.
 Printed copies of the application may be obtained from Student Services on either campus.
-While ECC accepts applications daily, an August 15 application date is suggested for new applicants who would like to have ample time to complete the process below for Fall 2014 classes starting August 21.
-ECC also offers late start and 8-week classes.
+ECC accepts applications daily, however it is higly recommended that your application be completed as soon as possible to allow sufficient time for your application to be processed prior to the beginning of the new term.

 - Apply for Financial Aid: If you are planning to apply for financial aid, please do so as soon as possible; you do not have to be admitted as a student to start this process.
 Complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov.
 Edgecombe Community College’s school code is 008855 and is required on the application.